madskjeldgaard/sclang-format.nvim/README.md

 # sclang-format.nvim

 A simple wrapper for [sclang_format.py](https://github.com/john-d-murphy/sclang_format), a tree-sitter based tool for formatting SuperCollider code.
+Note that both sclang_format.py and this plugin are a work in progress.

 ## Installation